particl/particl-desktop/README.md

    * *Programmable blockchain with advanced privacy features*<br />
 The Particl Blockchain is a decentralized, immutable, and censorship-proof ledger.
 It is based on bitcoin technology and has been carefully enhanced by the Particl team to provide a more robust level of privacy through industry-leading privacy technologies.
 Its role within the network is the processing and validation of payments between users without requiring any third-party such as a bank or a payment processor.<br /><br />
 * **[Particl Coin](https://particl.io/coin)**<br />
 PART is a fast and flexible cryptocurrency with multiple privacy states.
-It lets you send and receive payments without revealing any of your financial data to anyone.
+It lets you send and receive payments without revealing any of your financial data to anyone.<br /><br />
 * **[Particl Marketplace](https://particl.io/marketplace)**<br />
 Buy and sell anything free of commissions, restrictions, and prying eyes.
 Payments between participants can be initiated using multiple currencies but always settle in PART.
 No bank account, documentation, email, phone number, or any other identification type is required but the parties get forced to stay honest with its unique [two-party escrow](https://academy.particl.io/en/latest/in-depth/indepth_escrow.html).
 Transform today's e-commerce into a free, secure, and trustworthy place, yielding fair market conditions.